MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/telemetry-and-diagnostics-overview.md

 There are two log collection types associated with the telemetry and diagnostics extensions.
 These types are proactive and autonomous.

-**Proactive** log collection is an optional feature that can be activated for your Azure Stack HCI system.
+**Proactive** log collection is an optional feature, in which logs are captured and forwarded from your Azure Stack HCI system to Microsoft when a system health alarm is triggered.

 To enable proactive log collection, you can: